docksal/docksal/docs/ssh-agent.md

         - ssh-agent
       ...
     ```
-4. Update container configuration with `dsh up`
+4. Update container configuration with `fin up`
-5. See `dsh help ssh-agent` for more usage information.
+5. See `fin help ssh-agent` for more usage information.